Hassan Khosrowshahi: Career

 In 1982, in Vancouver, Khosrowshahi founded Inwest and its subsidiary, Future Shop.
 By 1996, the company was the largest computer and electronics retailer in Canada.
 It tried to expand into the United States but was unsuccessful and suffered significant losses.
 In 2001, the company was acquired by Best Buy for C$580 million.
 In 2015, Best Buy shut down Future Shop.

+The amount of this deal was 580 million Canadian dollars.
+This sale to Best Buy was not only a successful end for the Future Shop business as an independent brand, but also provided a new opportunity for Hassan Khosrowshahi to move towards new economic activities.

 After the sale of Future Shop, Khosrowshahi focused on real estate development, pharmaceuticals, investments, and philanthropy through his family office, Persis Holdings Ltd.

 Khosrowshahi has served as a director of the Bank of Canada, Canada Post, been an executive committee member of the Business Council of B.C., and has served as chairman and is a director of the Fraser Institute.

 Personal life

 Khosrowshahi is married to Nezhat Khosrowshahi, also from a wealthy Iranian family, and they have two children.

-His son, Behzad, runs DRI Capital, a pharmaceutical royalty firm, and his daughter, Golnar, founded Reservoir Media, a music licensing business.
-He lives in a mansion in West Point Grey that had an assessed value of $45.7 million in 2017.
+His daughter, Golnar, founded Reservoir Media, a music licensing business.
+He lives in a mansion in Vancouver's West Point Grey neighbourhood that had an assessed value of $45.7 million in 2017.

-His second cousin, Dara Khosrowshahi, is the chief executive officer of Uber.
+His nephew, Dara Khosrowshahi, is the chief executive officer of Uber.
 His brother, Nasrollah Khosrowshahi, is one of the handful of Iranians who have won judgements in the Hague tribunal for damages incurred by the Islamic Revolution.